Koustav-Dey/Healthy-Programmer/README.md

 # Healthy-Programmer
 Hii i am Koustav ,
-I make a program for programmers.
+I make a program for programmers with python.
-It's manage your exercise timing ,drinking water timing and eyes exercise timing for your health.
+It's manage your exercise timing ,drinking water timing and eyes exercise timing for your health and save your timing in a txt file.
 You can also update it and add many more features